Torq HyperAgents™: The Next Evolution of Agentic SecOps

 HyperAgents: The Operational Core of Torq HyperSOC™

 Agentic SecOps combines the best of human expertise with AI-augmented, agentic workflows.
 This amplifies productivity and reduces risk at scale.
-Torq HyperAgents are the foundation on which this future SOC is being brought to life today.
+Torq HyperAgents is the foundation on which this future SOC is being brought to life today.

 For more on Torq’s HyperSOC platform, explore the 2025 GigaOm Autonomous SOC Radar Report.